replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.24, 1.25, and 1.26

 ### New Features {#new-features-1-98-0}
 * Adds support for validating config items with type `text`, `textarea`, `password`, or `file` by matching the item's values against a regex pattern.
-For more information, see [Config Validation](/reference/custom-resource-config#validation).
+For more information, see [validation](/reference/custom-resource-config#validation) in _Config_.
-* Adds a new `kotsKinds` directory to the application archive which includes the rendered KOTS custom resources.
+* Adds a new `kotsKinds` directory to the application archive that includes the rendered KOTS custom resources.

 ### Improvements {#improvements-1-98-0}
-* Sorts multi-application installations in the admin console by their creation date with the most recent installed application at the top.
+* Sorts multi-application installations in the admin console by their creation date with the most recently installed application at the top.
 * Updates spacing and font sizes to improve visual grouping of items on admin console Config page.
 * Updates Kustomize from v4.5.7 to v5.0.1 which resolves CVE-2022-27664, CVE-2022-41723, CVE-2022-41723, and CVE-2022-28948 with high severity and CVE-2022-41717 with medium severity.
 * Updates the Helm binary included in the kotsadm image from 3.11.0 to 3.11.3 to resolve CVE-2022-41723 and CVE-2023-25173 with high severity and CVE-2023-25153 with medium severity.